gabrielcoffee/broodl-tutorial/README.md

 This project is based on this tutorial: [NEXT.js 14 Full Course | Build and Deploy a Full Stack App w.
 Firebase & TailwindCSS](https://www.youtube.com/watch?v=lkjrUW8fI40).

 If  you want to run this project locally, after you clone it, run "npm i" and then "ng serve".

+This project is hosted in [Broodl-Gabriel](https://broodl-gabriel.netlify.app/).
+You can Log in, Sign up, and start logging your daily moods.